isomerpages/moe-sls/_teacher-user-guide/Gamify/(2) Game Stories and Achievements.md

 <p><u>Note</u>: The Section Start Condition cannot be used with other Conditions.</p>
 <ol>
 <li>To add Conditions to Game Stories/Achievements, you need to have an existing Game Story/Achievement.
-Click here to find out how to create a Game Story/Achievement [hyperlink manage gamification settings].</li>
+Click <a target="_blank" href="/teacher-user-guide/gamify/manage-gamification-settings/">here</a> to find out how to create a Game Story/Achievement .</li>
 <li>The number of Conditions per Game Story/Achievement is indicated in brackets.</li>
 <li><p>You can find out how to add to Game Stories/Achievements for the scenarios below:</p>
 <p> I want Game Story/Achievement to appear:</p>